-Cardiff University is a public research university located in the beautiful capitol of Wales.
+Cardiff University is a public research university located in the beautiful capital of Wales.
 It was founded in 1883 as the University College of South Wales and Monmouthshire and became one of the founding members of the University of Wales in 1893.
 It is the third oldest university in Wales.
 It merged with the University of Wales Institute of Science and Technology (UWIST) in 1988.
 Cardiff University became its legal name when it became an independent university awarding its own degrees.
 The university is ambitious and innovative and was ranked 5th amongst UK universities in the Research Excellence Framework (in 2014) for quality and 2nd for impact.
-Cardiff University offers outstanding undergraduate, postgraduate degree programmes in the fields of Arts, Humanities and Social Sciences; Biomedical and Life Sciences; and Physical Sciences and Engineering.
-The university has highly qualified staff state-of-the-art facilities which helps produce innovative research.
+Cardiff University offers outstanding undergraduate, and postgraduate degree programmes in the fields of Arts, Humanities and Social Sciences; Biomedical and Life Sciences; and Physical Sciences and Engineering.
+The university has highly qualified staff and state-of-the-art facilities which help produce innovative research.
 The international environment is represented by over 7 000 international students from more than 100 countries.
 The school works closely with its global partners, encouraging students to spend time abroad.
-Speaking of spending time abroad – the school’s partnerships span more than 35 countries, including China, Malaysia and in the US.
+Speaking of spending time abroad – the school’s partnerships span more than 35 countries, including China, Malaysia and the US.
 Due to this international exchange, students are well-rounded individuals with the necessary skills to succeed in a global career.

-Based on the EDUopinions rankings, the Cardiff University rating is 4.1.
+Based on the EDUopinions rankings, the Cardiff University rating is 4.5.
 If you want to know more about this school, read the student reviews on our website.

 The Cardiff University offers courses related to the fields:

 Cardiff University Campuses are located in: